Welcome to today's edition of the Rush 24-7 podcast.

 What can you do, Debbie, to change that?

-What where can we gain our power and say, what can I do to get people to pay me more to wait on them?
+And rather than just saying that this is what other people do to me, where can we gain our power and say, what can I do to get people to pay me more to wait on them?

-You don't see anything that they do differently than you do.
+You don't see anything that they do differently than you do?

-No, I've I'm a very experienced.
+No, I'm very experienced.

-And I just you know, it just kind of bothers me.
+And I just, you know, it just kind of bothers me.

-They think it's because of them personally and their service, and I said, No, it's because people see you uh you know, as you you pr they think you might have a bunch of kids and you're the father supporting, you know, your family when in reality most of them are single guys that are just kind of partying up their money and you know.
+And I said, no, it's because people see you, you know, they think you might have a bunch of kids and you're the father supporting your family when in reality, most of them are single guys that are just kind of partying up their money.

 We still feel like we have to give a tip.